Animals That Start With I

 Even the most experienced biologist will have a hard time naming all the animal species on our planet.
 The diversity and range are staggering.
-Since we are discovering new animal species all the time (over 270 in 2018 alone), the list keeps getting bigger.
-Unfortunately, not all animal species we discover last.
+The list gets bigger since we are discovering new animal species all the time, with over 500 in 2021 alone.
+Unfortunately, not all animal species we discover endure.
 Sometimes this is due to natural causes, but much too often it is the fault of human interaction.
 We bear this in mind as AnimalWised looks at our list of animals that start with i.
 We provide their names, photos and facts about these fascinating creatures, as well as information on their endangerment status.

 - Io moth (Automeris io)